davidcmarkham/bhxiv-cwld/example/logic/paper.md

 ## Acknowledgements

-With thanks to the organisers of BioHackathon Europe for providing an excellent environment to inspire this work and for funding the travel arrangements of the authors.
+With thanks to ELIXIR and the organisers of BioHackathon Europe for providing an excellent environment to conduct this work, and for funding the travel arrangements of the authors.

 ## References